LuminusDev/recurringtasks/README.md

 ### Adding a Task

 1. Click the "+" button in the "Recurring Tasks" view
-2. Enter the task title and description
-3. Specify the periodicity (e.g., every 7 days, every 2 weeks)
-4. Set the start date (defaults to today)
+2. Fill out the webview form with:
+   - Task title
+   - Description
+   - Periodicity (value and unit: days, weeks, months, years)
+   - Start date and time
+3. Click "Create Task" to save

 ### Validating a Task